This post may contain affiliate links which earns us a small commission. To learn more visit our disclosure page.

-Not every single individual can be a nurses aide.
+Not everyone can be a nurses aide!
 Certified nursing assistants are truly special people; they genuinely care for others, take great pride in their work.
 Skilled nursing assistants who are diligent make a valuable contribution to a patient’s comfort and safety when they are at their most vulnerable.
-CNAs can work in a hospital, residential facility or private home setting.

-In the hospital setting, the work of a certified nursing assistant is very physically demanding.
+In the hospital setting, the work of a certified nursing assistant is physically demanding.
 There is also a constant turnover of patients.
-That means, the patients you took care yesterday may not be the same patients you will be dealing with tomorrow.
-The range of patients you are going to interact with will surely vary from day to day.
+That means, the patients you took care of yesterday may not be the same patients you will be dealing with tomorrow.
+The range of patients you are going to interact with will for sure vary from day to day.

 You may also work in a private home set up.
 In this type of setting, you will be interacting one-on-one with the same patient each day.
 It allows you to be more like a trusted friend to your patient, rather than just a nursing assistant.
 Your duties in this setting are slightly different from your duties in a hospital setting.
 In here, you may be tasked to do laundry or light cooking.
 If you are lucky enough to take care of a nice patient, then this can be a rewarding experience for you!